morenoh149/react-native-contacts/README.md

 ### Android only

 * on Android versions below 8 the entire display name is passed in the `givenName` field. `middleName` and `familyName` will be `""`.
-* isStarred is only available on Android
+* isStarred field
+* writePhotoToPath() - writes the contact photo to a given path

 ## iOS only

-* Nothing yet
+checkPermission(): Promise - checks permission to access Contacts requestPermission(): Promise - request permission to access Contacts

 ## Adding Contacts
 Currently all fields from the contact record except for thumbnailPath are supported for writing